practicalli/clojure/simple-projects/encode-decode/caesar-cipher-rot13.md

 ```

 ## Generate a cypher
 To convert a character, first build up a cypher.
-A cypher in this case is simply a hash-map that creates a dictionalry lookup defining what each character should be changed to.
+A cypher in this case is simply a hash-map that creates a dictionary lookup defining what each character should be changed to.

 `cycle` creates a lazy sequence of the alphabet that continually cycles.
 This provides an 'infinite' sequence from which we will take only the characters needed.